worldofsaad/-Deep-Learning-with-Python-and-PyTorch/README.md

 - **Dataset**: In this section, I constructed a basic dataset by using PyTorch and learnt how to apply basic transformations to it.
 Also, used a prebuilt dataset and then used some prebuilt dataset transforms.

 ## 2. Fundamentals of Linear Regression
-- **Linear Regression 1D Training One Parameter**: In this section, I trained a model with PyTorch by using data that I created.
+- **1D Training One Parameter**: In this section, I trained a model with PyTorch by using data that I created.
 The model only has one parameter: the slope

-- **Linear regression 1D Training Two Parameter**: In this section, I trained a model with PyTorch by using the data that I created.
+- **1D Training Two Parameter**: In this section, I trained a model with PyTorch by using the data that I created.
 The model will have the slope and bias.
 And l reviewed how to make a prediction in several different ways by using PyTorch

 - **Stochastic Gradient Descent**: In this section, I practiced training a model by using Stochastic Gradient descent and compared it with Batch Gradient Descent we used in earlier section.

 - **Mini-Batch Gradient Descent**: In this section, l practiced training a model by using Mini-Batch Gradient Descent.

 - **PyTorch Way**: I created a model the PyTorch way in this section, this helps as models get more complicated.

+-**Training and Validation Data**: In this section, I learnt to select the best learning rate by using validation data.